brianglass/anastasis/files/ProdigalE.md

 After the Six Psalms,

 The Lord is God, **the Apolytikion of the Resurrection (twice) and the Theotokion in the Tone of the week.
-The usual readings from the Psalter, the Kathismata in the Tone of the week from the Octoichos, the Evlogitaria, the YpakoÃ¯, the Anavathmi and the Prokeimenon in the Tone of the week, and the appointed Morning Gospel.
+The usual readings from the Psalter, the Kathismata in the Tone of the week from the Octoichos, the Evlogitaria, the Ypakoï, the Anavathmi and the Prokeimenon in the Tone of the week, and the appointed Morning Gospel.
 Then** Having seen the Resurrection of Christ*,* **followed by Psalm 50, and the following Idiomels.**

 Glory. **